jan-molak/semantic-versioning-with-maven/README.md

 ==============================

-This very simple maven project demonstrates how semantically correct version number can be inserted into the build manifest file (META-INF/MANIFEST.MF).
+This very simple maven project demonstrates how semantically correct version number can be inserted into the build manifest file (META-INF/MANIFEST.MF), as well as displayed on .jsp pages.

 More info on semantic versioning can be found at http://semver.org